Audience: You are expected to have successfully

 Lisp, MELT has only one

-name space, and no packages. return
+name space, and no packages. return is used to

 return from a function.
 Unlike in Lisp or Scheme,